jeffpooley/sdk/docgen/doc-snippets/querying.md

 })
 ```

-While you can technically do `AND` filters, this is not very useful, as the attribute can only have one value.
+While you can technically use `AND` filters on enum attributes, this filter is not very useful, as the enum attribute can only have one value.

 ###### `id` filters

-If the property is `id` or ends with `Id` (e.g. `communityId`), you can only provide a full `UUID`, an array of full `UUID`s, or a boolean.
+If the property is `id` or ends with `Id` (e.g., `communityId`), you must provide a full `UUID`, an array of full `UUID`s, or a boolean.

 ```ts
 const { body: pub } = await pubpub.pub.get({